Subpoena issued for political objectives quashed

 City Councillor’s disclosure of confidential material to own lawyer breaches Code of Conduct

-Friday, October 21, 2022Stephen A. ThieleLitigationPolitical Law, Member of Council, Breach, Code of Conduct
+Friday, October 21, 2022Stephen A. ThieleLitigationPolitical Law

 In Ontario, members of municipal council are obligated to behave according to codes of conduct adopted by their respective...